microblink/doc-ver-ops/docker-compose/README.md

 ### Your licence key and service acount json credentials

-You will need a licence key and a service account json file to authenticate to our services.
+As mantioned [here](../README.md#your-licence-key-and-service-acount-json-credentials).
 You can acquire these on [developer.microblink.com](https://developer.microblink.com/).
 If you are using Document verification self-hosted, you will need to download the service account json (`serviceaccount.json`) file and the licence key from the licences section (under Document verification self-hosted).

 # Quickstart - Deploying your instance